Milad Mohammadi

-Milad Mohammadi Keshmarzi, known as Milad Mohammadi (ميلاد محمدی کشمرزی; born 29 September 1993) is an Iranian professional footballer who plays for Persian Gulf Pro League club Persepolis and the Iranian national team.
+Milad Mohammadi Keshmarzi, known as Milad Mohammadi (ميلاد محمدی کشمرزی; born 29 September 1993) is an Iranian professional footballer who plays for Belarusian Premier League club Maxline Vitebsk and the Iran national team.

 Known for his speed and versatility, Milad plays as a left back and winger.
-His twin brother Mehrdad plays for Esteghlal in the Persian Gulf Pro League.
+His twin brother Mehrdad plays for Foolad in the Persian Gulf Pro League.

 Club career

 Rah Ahan

 Milad Mohammadi joined Rah Ahan in the summer of 2014 with a five–year contract and made his debut for them in the first fixture of the 2014–15 Iran Pro League against Esteghlal.

 In July 2015 Mohammadi went on trial with Austrian Bundesliga club Sturm Graz.
 He reportedly had two offers from European sides but Rah Ahan coach Farhad Kazemi refused to let him leave the club.

 Akhmat Grozny

 On 6 February 2016 Mohammadi signed a contract with Russian Premier League club Terek Grozny until 2019.
 Milad made his debut for Terek Grozny as a substitute on 2 April 2016 in a 3–2 win over Anzhi Makhachkala.
 Mohammadi scored his first goal for Terek and his first ever professional league goal on 29 April 2017 in a 5–2 victory against Ural Yekaterinburg.
 After the 2016–17 season, he was named as one of the top 50 U23 Asian talents to watch for.

 On 27 May 2019, Akhmat confirmed that Mohammadi left the club as a free agent upon the expiration of his contract.